Do I Need Planning Permission for My New Conservatory?

 • No extension to be higher than the highest part of the roof.

-• The single-storey rear conservatory must not extend beyond the rear wall of the original house. by more than three metres if an attached house or by four metres if a detached house.
+• The single-storey rear conservatory must not extend beyond the rear wall of the original house.
+By more than three metres if an attached house or by four metres if a detached house.

 • Maximum eaves height of an extension within two metres of the boundary of three metres.